sheymor21/sheymor21/README.md

-Hi , I'm jose a Backend programmer who work with c# and I've been trying to learn Rust and Go.
+Hi , I'm jose a Backend programmer who work with c#.
+I have interested in other languajes like Rust, Go and C.
 I like videogames, Comic and others friki stuffs. i don't like Frontent because is too boring for me.
 I've been working at [Nelmix](https://nelmix.com) since 2021